-Countess Dracula is a 1970 British horror film based on the legends surrounding the “Blood Countess” Elizabeth Báthory.
+Countess Dracula is a 1970 [released 1971] British horror feature film based on the legends surrounding the “Blood Countess” Elizabeth Báthory.
 It is in many ways atypical of Hammer’s canon, attempting to broaden their output from Dracula and Frankenstein sequels.

 The film was produced by Alexander Paal and directed by Peter Sasdy, both Hungarian émigrés working in England.